tap5136/ci-cd-lab/README.md

         uses: actions/setup-go@v2
         with:
           go-version: "^1.16"
-        run: |
-          echo Installed the following version of Go go version
 ```

-Finally, now that we have our environment set up (operating system, up-to-date code, and tester), we can actually run the tests:
+Finally, now that we have our environment set up (operating system, up-to-date code, and tester), we can actually [run](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun) the tests:
 ```
 jobs:
   run-tests: